 Today’s businesses have more tools for collecting data than ever before.
 The never-ending amount of data gives businesses more opportunities to make more informed decisions.

-But, raw data can be very complex and challenging to understand, especially for those not used to working with numbers.
-To make data more understandable, many businesses take advantage of data transformation.
+But, raw data can be challenging to work with.
+To make data usable across different systems, many businesses take advantage of data transformation.

 What is data transformation?
 What are the benefits of it?
 Read on to learn all that and more regarding data transformation.

 What is Data Transformation?

 Data transformation is the process in which data gets converted from one format to another.
 The most common data transformation process involves collecting raw data and converting it into clean, usable data.